mvaudel/docs/docs/working-in-your-lab/workbench/installation.md

 After the restart of Google Chrome the certificate is ready for network or secure web site client authentication.

+The [Mozilla Firefox browser](https://www.mozilla.org/en-US/firefox/new/) has also been successfully tested by our users.

+1. Open _Mozilla Firefox_.

+2. Open the _Settings_ using the cogwheel ⚙️.

+3. Select _🔒 Privacy & Security_.

+4. Under _Certificates_ select _View Certificates_ to open the _Certificate Manager_.

+5. Under _Your Certificates_ click on _Import..._.

+6. Browse and select your `.p12` file on your local machine and enter the `TLS passphrase` that you got on Signal.

+7. Restart _Firefox_.

+After the restart of Mozilla Firefox the certificate is ready for network or secure web site client authentication.

+> Tip: Workbench works nicely in [Firefox Multi-Account Containers](https://support.mozilla.org/en-US/kb/containers).
+You can use Workbench in a dedicated container to add another layer of privacy.

 :::

 ## 3. Open your new Workbench